 Vienna usually gets less rain in October than Brussels.
 Vienna gets 41 mm (1.6 in) of rain, while Brussels receives 70 mm (2.8 in) of rain this time of the year.

-Both Belgium and Austria are popular destinations to visit in the winter with plenty of activities.
-The skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Austria this time of year.
-Also, many travelers come to Belgium for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.
+The winter attracts plenty of travelers to both Austria and Belgium.
+Many travelers come to Austria for the skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.
+Also, many visitors come to Belgium in the winter for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

-Be prepared for some very cold days in Brussels.
-It's quite cold in Vienna in the winter.
-In the winter, Vienna is much colder than Brussels.
-Typically, the winter temperatures in Vienna in January are around 2°C (36°F), and Brussels is about 3°C (38°F).
+Brussels can get quite cold in the winter.
+Be prepared for some very cold days in Vienna.
+In January, Vienna is generally much colder than Brussels.
+Daily temperatures in Vienna average around 2°C (36°F), and Brussels fluctuates around 3°C (38°F).